ska-telescope/cdm-shared-library/docs/src/developer/developer.rst

    devices and the structured responses received in return;
 #. serialisation schema to convert the Python object model instances to and
    from JSON.
+#. validation of the JSON strings sent between devices are compliant with
+   the agreed interfaces.

 The primary users of this shared library are the OET, SubArrayNode, and CentralNode.
 The OET uses this library to construct object representations of